chaos5starz/clipboard-data-extractor/README.md

 # clipboard-data-extractor
-A simple Python tool to extract Egyptian phone numbers and emails from clipboard text, then copy the cleaned results back to the clipboard.
+A lightweight Python script that extracts Egyptian phone numbers and email addresses from any copied text.
+It then copies the cleaned data back to your clipboard for quick use.